Here’s a scary fact: Two-thirds of all adults born in developed nations achieve less than the recommended amount of sleep every night.

 Many of us have become so accustomed to our problematic sleep routines that we experience a kind of ‘functional’ sleep deprivation.

-I’ve seen it over and over again with my clients – the problem is not knowing that they have a problem.
+We've seen it over and over again with our clients – the problem is not knowing that they have a problem.

-This leads me to believe that the root cause of many individuals’ sense of unhappiness, dissatisfaction, unease and suffering lies mysteriously concealed within their sub-clinically disordered sleeping habits.
+This leads us to believe that the root cause of many individuals’ sense of unhappiness, dissatisfaction, unease and suffering lies mysteriously concealed within their sub-clinically disordered sleeping habits.

 Action is the biggest cure-all, but for this to occur we need awareness.

-For this reason, I think it’s worth-while taking an honest appraisal of your own sleep, if not regularly then perhaps just once, to raise the bar of consciousness surrounding your health.
+For this reason, we think it’s worth-while taking an honest appraisal of your own sleep, if not regularly then perhaps just once, to raise the bar of consciousness surrounding your health.

 Admittedly, this can be an uncomfortable and often bitter pill to swallow, but a certain level of self-awareness and acceptance is required in order to spark the desire to evolve.